piqnt/planck.js/docs/pages/joint/distance-joint.md

 ### Distance Joint
-One of the simplest joint is a distance joint which says that the distance between two points on two bodies must be constant.
+One of the simplest joints is a distance joint which says that the distance between two points on two bodies must be constant.
 When you specify a distance joint the two bodies should already be in place.
 Then you specify the two anchor points in world coordinates.
 The first anchor